Toronto Alexithymia Scale: Related Measures

-Other measures of alexithymia have been developed as alternatives or complements to the TAS-20.
-The Bermond-Vorst Alexithymia Questionnaire (BVAQ) assesses alexithymia across five dimensions and includes cognitive and affective components.
+Other measures of alexithymia have been developed as alternatives to the TAS-20.
+The 40-item Bermond-Vorst Alexithymia Questionnaire (BVAQ) was introduced in 2001, and assesses alexithymia across five dimensions and includes cognitive and affective components.
 While the BVAQ offers a broader theoretical scope, the TAS-20 remains more widely used due to its brevity and validated structure.
+More recently in 2018, the 24-item Perth Alexithymia Questionnaire was introduced, which assesses alexithymia across both negative and positive emotions.
+Comparatively, the TAS-20 appears to assess alexithymia only for negative emotions.
+The PAQ has generally demonstrated superior psychometric performance to the TAS-20 across a number of studies in adults and adolescents, including all PAQ subscales across DIF, DDF, and EOT having high levels of reliability and good predictive and discriminant validity.
+Alexithymia assessment remains an evolving area of research.